lara-isak/lara-isak/README.md

 <p>:heartpulse: I love expanding my web dev knowledge by <b>building fun projects</b> (with a personal touch :sparkles:) while <b>experimenting with different technologies</b>.</p>

-<p>:alembic: I’m currently working on modifying my <a href="https://github.com/lara-isak/moodify">moodify</a> app to display Spotify playlists based on the weather conditions at a user's location.</p>

 <p>:seedling: I’m currently learning <b>how to work with APIs</b>.</p>

 <p>:mailbox: You can find me on <a href="https://twitter.com/lara_isak">Twitter</a> where I like to share my findings and my learning progress.</p>